pletfix/docs/en/directories.md

    |  |-Controllers/            Controllers of the application
    |  |-Drivers/                Drivers (can be loaded by Factories)
    |  |-Exceptions/             Application-specific exception classes
-   |  |-Handler/                Event- and exception handler
+   |  |-Handlers/               Event- and exception handlers
    |  |-Middleware/             Middleware of the application
    |  |-Models/                 Models of the application
    |  |-Services/               Application-specific Services (are provided directly or indirectly by the DI)